 My Major Household Appliance Broke, What Do I Do?

 When your household appliances reach this point and break down, you're faced with two options: either you buy a new one, or pay for the repairs.
 In order to make the right choice, it's important to consider several things.
 In the first place, check the appliance's age and warranty period.
 If it's still under warranty, the repair fee might be zero, or next to nothing.
 Assuming this is not an option, it's still important to take into account the age of the machine, and how much useful life it still averages.

 Begin by obtaining repair quotes from a minimum of four service providers.
+The National Home Service Contract Association (NHSCA), a non-profit industry trade organization of member companies serving home contract providers, can be an invaluable resource in this, via their handy map tool that allows consumers to find reputable contractors in their area.
 If the cost to fix the appliance averages around 50% of the cost of purchasing a new one, you should finance the repair.
 Anything over that percentage probably means you're better off upgrading to a newer model, with its own brand new warranty.